qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 	- New Manager : Press the "..." button at the top, and select "Show OWML Folder".
 - `QSB.sln` should now be ready to open. ***This solution needs to be opened with Visual Studio 2022 or higher!***

-## Steam
+## Multiple instances on Steam
 If using the Steam version of Outer Wilds, you will need to create a file to allow you to run multiple instances of the game.
 - Navigate to your game install folder.
 You can find this by right-clicking on the game in Steam, and going `Manage > Browse local files`.
 - Create a file named `steam_appid.txt`.
 - In this file, write `753640` and save.
 This file will override some Steam DRM features and allow the game to be ran multiple times at once.
+- Either turn on "Force Exe" in the mod manager, or run OuterWilds.exe directly.

 ## Building
 Simply build the solution normally. (`Build > Build Solution` or CTRL-SHIFT-B)